 The Business Partner acknowledges that environmental responsibility is an integral part of producing world-class products.
 In the course of its activities, the Business Partner must observe the health and safety of the community, as well as comply with the environmental legislation, and minimize the potential negative effects of its activities on society, the environment and natural resources, and for this purpose, must make the utmost efforts to reduce or eliminate any waste.

-The Partner is expected to protect MBIS resources, including assets, intellectual property, company assets, trade secrets and other confidential, proprietary or sensitive information, while doing business with MBIS.
+The Business Partner is expected to protect MBIS resources, including assets, intellectual property, company assets, trade secrets and other confidential, proprietary or sensitive information, while doing business with MBIS.
 It is strictly forbidden to use MBIS resources without appropriate approvals or for any purpose other than performing MBIS business activities.
 Intellectual property rights, confidential or sensitive information of MBIS must be preserved.
+Employees of the Business Partner will not share any competitively sensitive information including but not limited to pricing, costs, sales terms, trade secrets of MBIS or other market players with the competitors of MBIS or any other market players.

 MBIS expects the Business Partner to compete fairly and ethically with regard to all business opportunities.
 Employees involved in the sale or licensing of products and services of the Business Partner and negotiating agreements and contracts with MBIS must ensure that all statements made to MBIS are accurate and truthful.